causa-primera/cp-core-03-apparatus-method/EN/OBJECTIONS.en.md

-[Inference]

-# cp-core-01 — Steelman Objections (v0.3.0)
+# cp-core-03 — Steelman Objections (v0.3.0)

-These objections target Core-01’s claims about transcendental freedom as a condition for normative responsibility under automation.
+These objections target the Apparatus Method itself (not Core-01’s freedom thesis).

-## O1 — Proceduralization: normativity is smuggled in
+## O1 — Bureaucratization objection
-Defining freedom as Suspension→Evaluation→Commitment (S→E→K) risks merely redescribing procedures while the actual source of normativity remains external (law, institutions, social practices).
-If so, “transcendental freedom” does not ground responsibility; it only packages it.
+The apparatus risks becoming a bureaucracy that substitutes paperwork for responsibility, producing formal compliance without genuine ownership.

-## O2 — Epiphenomenal suspension
+## O2 — PoS gaming objection
-Suspension may be psychologically salient yet normatively inert: decisions may still be determined by defaults, priors, environment, or pipeline inertia.
-If suspension cannot alter the decision boundary in a principled manner, it cannot underwrite responsibility.
+Proof of Signature can be gamed: signatories may rubber-stamp, template reasons, or use boilerplate to simulate contestability.

-## O3 — Collective agency: no single First Cause
+## O3 — Boundary legibility impossibility objection
-Many decisions are structurally distributed across teams and infrastructures.
-If responsibility is inherently collective, insisting on a singular “First Cause” distorts the phenomenon and forces an individualistic signature onto organizational agency.
+In real pipelines, decision boundaries are multi-layered and fluid.
+“What was decided” may be inherently ambiguous, making legibility requirements unrealistic.

-## O4 — Functional equivalence: anti-essentialism about agency
+## O4 — Traceability vs privacy/PII objection
-If two systems are functionally and behaviorally equivalent in all normatively relevant respects (including revision under challenge), denying agency to one looks like stipulation.
-Why isn’t “being a responsible subject” just a functional profile plus governance?
+Criteria traceability and logging may require recording sensitive information.
+The apparatus may conflict with privacy constraints or increase exposure risk.

-## O5 — Regress of endorsement
+## O5 — Contestability as attack surface objection
-If commitment requires endorsement, what authorizes endorsement itself?
-Either there is an infinite regress (endorsement of endorsement…) or a brute stop (“the subject just owns it”), which risks becoming dogmatic.
+Challenge channels can become vectors for harassment, adversarial manipulation, or strategic obstruction, undermining operational stability.

-## O6 — Criteria underdetermination: evaluation cannot be owned
+## O6 — Signature topology diffusion objection
-Real-world criteria are often vague, conflicting, or post-hoc rationalized.
-If evaluation criteria cannot be specified ex ante, “owned evaluation” collapses into narrative reconstruction; responsibility becomes an after-the-fact story rather than a real normative act.
+Even with topology mapping, organizations can diffuse responsibility by creating committees or rotating signatories, making accountability nominal.

-## O7 — Over-demandingness: the theory excludes ordinary agents
+## O7 — Emergency mode abuse objection
-If responsible agency requires articulate criteria, structured suspension, and explicit commitment, then many ordinary actions (and many ordinary people under stress, low literacy, disability, or time pressure) fail the test.
-That yields an implausibly elitist account of responsibility.
+Emergency delegation modes can become the default operational mode, creating a permanent loophole that bypasses PoS.

-## O8 — Normative pluralism: which norms does freedom commit to?
+## O8 — Governance displacement objection
-In plural societies, agents face incompatible normative regimes.
-If transcendental freedom is a condition of responsibility, how does it select which normativity binds?
-Without a selection principle, the framework may be indeterminate or politically biased.
+The apparatus may merely shift responsibility into “governance compliance,” making responsibility a property of process owners rather than decision owners.

-## O9 — Reliability trade-off: responsibility constraints reduce welfare
+## O9 — Cross-domain mismatch objection
-In high-stakes settings, automated systems may outperform humans.
-Requiring strong suspension/PoS might slow action and increase errors.
-If the apparatus reduces welfare, why treat it as a universal constraint rather than a context-dependent luxury?
+A single apparatus may not fit heterogeneous domains (law, medicine, finance).
+Domain-specific constraints may force incompatible apparatus variants.

-## O10 — Power and structural injustice: signatures can launder domination
+## O10 — Instrumental superiority objection
-If norms are shaped by power, then “signature” and “appropriation” may legitimate unjust structures (“you signed, so you own it”) while hiding coercion, dependency, or lack of alternatives.
-The framework risks moralizing compliance.
+Where instruments reliably outperform humans, insisting on PoS and suspension may increase harm by slowing action or increasing error rates.